Florida city pays $600,000 ransom to save computer records

 Numerous governments and businesses have been hit in the United States and worldwide in recent years.
 Baltimore refused to pay hackers $76,000 after an attack last month.
 The U.S. government indicted two Iranians last year for allegedly unleashing more than 200 ransomware attacks, including against the cities of Atlanta and Newark, New Jersey.
 The men, who have not been arrested, received more than $6 million in payments and caused $30 million in damage to computer systems, federal prosecutors have said.

-The federal government last year also accused a North Korean programmer with the “WannaCry” attack that infected government, bank, factory and hospital computers in 150 countries.
+The federal government last year also accused a North Korean programmer of committing the “WannaCry” attack that infected government, bank, factory and hospital computers in 150 countries.
 He is also believed to have stolen $81 million from a Bangladesh bank.
 He also remains in his home country.

-The FBI had no immediate comment Wednesday on the Riviera Beach attack.
+The FBI had no comment Wednesday on the Riviera Beach attack, but said 1,493 ransomware attacks were reported last year with victims paying $3.6 million to hackers — about $2,400 per attack.
+Some of those were against individuals.

 Tom Holt, a Michigan State University criminal justice professor, said hackers often attack common and known vulnerabilities in computer systems.
 He said organizations’ technology managers need to examine their systems for such flaws and teach their employees not to open suspicious email or click suspect links.
 The FBI says businesses also need to back up their data regularly on secure computers.

-Holt said most attacks originate outside the U.S., which makes them difficult to police.
+Holt said most attacks originate outside the U.S., making them difficult to police.
 He said many victims wind up like Riviera Beach: They pay their attacker because it is likely the only way to retrieve lost data.

 “They might not pay the initial ransom that was suggested, but they may work with a third-party provider to negotiate the ransom down,” Holt said.